-All the environment is provisioned using CI/CD pipelines, so there's hardly any room for human error.
+Every environment is provisioned using CI/CD pipelines, so there's hardly any room for human errors.
 This ensures environmental uniformity throughout the DevOps Infrastructure as Code process.

 Shorter Development Lifecycle

-As setting up Infrastructure for a developer becomes a quick and easy task rather.
-So he will be able to develop more quickly new features according to customer feedback.
-Now the release of the new feature becomes a mere couple of weeks instead of a year which was the case earlier.
+As setting up Infrastructure for a developer becomes a quick and easy task rather, so he will be able to develop new features more quickly according to customer feedback.
+Now the release of the new feature becomes a mere task of a couple of weeks instead of a year which was the

-IaC has become an important and essential part of any DevOps environment with the power of making development and infrastructure management an easy job for a developer.
-Infrastructure as Code in DevOps not only will lead to quick development but also will ensure customer satisfaction, and eventually, the organization can expect huge profits if any organization has not yet implemented IAC into their culture.
-It's high time to do that.
+IAC has become an important and essential part of any DevOps environment with the power of making development and infrastructure management an easy job for a developer.
+Infrastructure as Code in DevOps not only will lead to quicker development but also will ensure customer satisfaction, and eventually, the organization can expect huge profits.
+If any organization has not yet implemented IAC into their culture, it's high time to do that.

-The best to implement IAC is to set up a dedicated team of experienced DevOps engineers who are focused to bring a change to the whole development culture of the organization and understands how DevOps Infrastructure as Code can prove to be their best friend in need.
+The best way to implement IAC is to set up a dedicated team of experienced DevOps engineers who are focused to bring a change to the whole development culture of the organization and understand how DevOps Infrastructure as Code can prove to be their best friend in need.